balanced/balanced-docs/overview/resources.rst

 #.
 Balanced has provided very useful routing number validators in our
    :ref:`balanced.js <getting_started.balanced.js_bank_accounts>` library.
    Be sure to use these helper functions to build a robust form.

+#.
+Set your customer's expectation that payments might be delayed by up to
+   (3) three to (5) five business days if incorrect information is provided.

+#.
+Highlight to your customers that *wire transfer numbers* are **NOT** the same
+   as the routing number, and they are **NOT** the same as the bank account number.
+Be sure to clarify this when asking your users for their information.

 .. _Bank code: http://en.wikipedia.org/wiki/Bank_code